joshuazapusek/Applied-Number-Theory/README.md

-# Factorization-Primality
+# Applied Number Theory in Haskell
-Repo for Math 467 Factorization &amp; Primality Testing
+Repo for factorization and primality testing course